swarm-lab/videoplayR/README.md

 videoplayR
 ==========

-videoplayR is an R package that provide a single function (for now) to read frames from video files.
+videoplayR is an R package that provide a few functions (for now) to manipulate video files.
 It requires the installation of OpenCV 2.4.x.

+As of now, videoplayR can:
+* Count the number of frames in a video.
+* Extract the framerate of a video.
+* Extract the dimensions of a video.
+* Grab any frame from a video.